Early Basketmaker II period: Culture

 The Early Basketmakers were primarily nomadic hunter gatherers for most of this period.
-They roamed the Colorado Plateau in small bands to collected ripe wild plants and hunted game.
+They roamed the Colorado Plateau in small bands to collect ripe wild plants and hunted game.
 Roaming also put them in contact with other tribes with whom they socialized, traded, and sometimes inter-married.
 Cultivation of maize began about 500 BCE, which affected their mobility.

 Shelter

 Dwellings of this period included caves and other shelters, often built below ground and lined with stone.

 Agriculture

 Maize and squash were first cultivated more than 8,700 years ago in southwestern Mexico.
 Between 1000 and 2000 BCE maize and squash were found on the Colorado Plateau of the present United States.
 By 500 BCE maize was routinely cultivated and a major source of food in the Basketmakers' diet.
 Cultivating maize allowed the Basketmakers control over their food supply; They cultivated what they needed and stored surplus ground corn for later consumption.
 At first maize did not significantly modify their nomadic lifestyle.
 After the early Basketmakers planted the seed, they continued roaming for game and other wild foods.
 Just as they followed the seasonal growing cycles for wild plants, like pinyon nuts, they returned to harvest their crops when it was ripe for picking.

 While they lived their nomadic lifestyle, though, the unattended crops were eaten by deer, birds, and rodents.
 This required the Basketmakers to stay by their crop and protect it until it was ready to be harvested.
 Once harvested, they created storage pits to protect the seeds for the following year's crops and surplus food from being eaten by insects and rodents.
 The pits were lined and covered with slabs of stone and bark and tightly sealed with adobe.